|

 Called two-faced by a rival, Lincoln responded, "If I had another face, do you think I'd wear this one?"

 His son Tad owned a pair of goats.
 The goats were named Nanny and Nanko.
-He also made a pet of a turkey that was sent to the Lincoln's for Thanksgiving dinner.
+He also had a pet of a turkey that was sent to the Lincoln's for Thanksgiving dinner.
 He named the turkey Jack.
 Tad begged for Jack's life and Lincoln gave the turkey a presidential pardon.
+It is a tradition now for the President to pardon a Turkey just before Thanksgiving.

-The second child, at the age of 12, became the only child of a president to die in the White House.
+The second child, at the age of 12, became the only child of a president to died in the White House.

 President Lincoln was shot at twice before John Wilkes Booth killed him.
 Both times were while he was on his way to the Soldier's Home and Lincoln joked about them and ordered that they not be publicized.

-Abraham Lincoln was the first President to be assinated.
+Abraham Lincoln was the first President to be assassinated.

 He was shot by John Wilkes Booth on Good Friday, April 14, 1865 at the Ford's Theatre in Washington, DC.
 He as watching a play called "Our American Cousin."